 June 23 — A mob beats to death four Egyptian Shiites in a village on the outskirts of Cairo.

-June 30 — Millions of Egyptians demonstrate on Morsi's first anniversary in office, calling on him to step down.
+June 30 — Millions of Egyptians demonstrate, calling for Morsi to step down.
 Eight people are killed in clashes outside the Muslim Brotherhood's Cairo headquarters.

-July 1 — Huge demonstrations continue, and Egypt's powerful military gives the president and the opposition 48 hours to resolve their disputes, or it will impose its own solution.
+July 1 — Large-scale demonstrations continue, and Egypt's powerful military gives the president and the opposition 48 hours to resolve their disputes, or it will impose its own solution.